GoogleCloudPlatform/platform-engineering/reference-architectures/cloud_deploy_flow/README.md

     cd platform-engineering/reference-architectures/cloud_deploy_flow
     ```

-2.  **Set Up Environment Variables**:
+2. **Set Up Environment Variables or Variables File**:
-   Define the environment variables of which details can be found in in
-   [variables.tf](variables.tf) to match your Google Cloud project and GitHub configuration:
+   You can set the necessary variables either by exporting them as environment variables or by creating a `terraform.tfvars` file.
+Refer to [variables.tf](variables.tf) for more details on each variable.
+Ensure the values match your Google Cloud project and GitHub configuration.

+   - **Option 1**: Set environment variables manually in your shell:
+     ```bash
+     export TF_VAR_project_id="your-google-cloud-project-id"
+     export TF_VAR_region="your-preferred-region"
+     export TF_VAR_github_owner="your-github-repo-owner"
+     export TF_VAR_github_repo="your-github-repo-name"
+     ```

+   - **Option 2**: Create a `terraform.tfvars` file in the same directory as your Terraform configuration and populate it with the following:
+     ```hcl
+     project_id  = "your-google-cloud-project-id"
+     region      = "your-preferred-region"
+     github_owner = "your-github-repo-owner"
+     github_repo = "your-github-repo-name"
+     ```

 3.  **Initialize and Apply Terraform**:
     With the environment variables set, initialize and apply the Terraform configuration: